 Under certain circumstances, the plan must provide a temporary supply of a drug that you are already taking.
-This temporary supply gives you time to talk with your provider about the change in coverage and decide what to do.
+This temporary supply gives you time to talk with your provider about the change.

-To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's Drug List OR is now restricted in some way.
+To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's "Drug List" OR is now restricted in some way.